Riding The Great Montenegro with 360 Monte

 I was never much of an ace in driving, and when I realized the roads of Montenegro pose a serious threat to my life and limb, I vowed never to traverse them unless someone else is at the wheel.
 Long, winding, and sometimes confusing (how could I know those cliff-side roads were actually two-way?), these roads made me think I should have a local who knows what he’s doing drive me around.
 There are areas under construction, too.

 Of course, that was one of the motivations for me to join a tour when I had the chance.
+It worked better cause I was going to be with the girls I met in my hostel, Old Town Kotor.
 It wasn’t just any kind of tour — it’s one by 360 Monte, whose North Montenegro tour I had talked about in another post.

 And I didn’t just get a local driving me around and showing me the great stuff Montenegro has to offer.
 Though indeed, I learned to enjoy more of the winding roads’ scenery this way!
 More than that, I had compiled a list of 10 reasons why Great Montenegro might be right up your alley, should you ever find yourself in this fine country.